 One of the mysteries of the English language finally explained.

-Excrement.‘they should fine people if they are not carrying a bag for their dog's doo-doo’figurative ‘when our fax machine isn't working, we're in deep doo-doo’
+Excrement.‘they should fine people if they are not carrying a bag for their dog's doo-doo’figurative ‘the company really is in deep doo-doo’

 - ‘I'd have really landed in the doo-doo if you hadn't called.’